There’s money to be made selling other people’s unwanted stuff. Today, I’m going to show you exactly how to do it.

 Look up the highest tax-assessed suburbs in your area; find out their garbage collection day; then grab a buddy with a truck and go treasure hunting.
 Air conditioners, furniture, sports equipment, construction materials, appliances, electronics – everything you can imagine is free for the taking at the curb.

 A word to the wise: use your discretion with upholstered items.
-In most affluent areas, you won’t need to worry about bedbugs or other pests, but odors and stains are a universal human condition.
+You won’t need to worry about bedbugs or other pests in most affluent areas, but odors and stains are a universal human condition.
 I’ve had enough unpleasant experiences with aesthetically sound but otherwise soiled upholstered items that I no longer take the chance.

 If you got it free and easy, sell it cheap